forcedotcom/b2b-commerce-open-source-components/README.md

 After the prerequisites are completed, follow these steps to use open source components.

-## Steps to use Open Source Components
+## Prepare and Deploy Open Source Components

 1. **Connect SFDX project to your org**: If you don't have an SFDX project, create one.
 Then connect the project to your Salesforce org by running this command on your Terminal: